DaveSenn/Extend/README.md

 ### What is this?

-PortableExtensions is a set of .Net extension methods build as portable class library.
+Extend is a set of .Net extension methods build as portable class library.
-PortableExtensions enhance the .Net framework by adding a bunch of methods to increase developer’s productivity.
+Extend enhance the .Net framework by adding a bunch of methods to increase developer’s productivity.
 Currently it contains 335 unique extension methods (577 overloads included).
 ### Where can I use it?
 You can use it in every .Net application or library targeting one of the following profiles: